 The next step in your journey to become a truck driver is to pass the written portion of the CDL test.
-Once you have passed the written CDL test, you earn your Commercial Learner’s Permit, or CLP.
+Once you have passed the CDL written test, you earn your CDL permit, also called the Commercial Learner’s Permit (CLP).

-After earning their CLP, drivers are authorized to get behind the wheel and start developing the required skills needed to haul cargo on the open road.
+After earning their CDL permit, drivers can get behind the wheel and start developing the necessary skills to haul cargo on the open road.

 What is the Written CDL Test?

 The General Knowledge portion of the written CDL test consists of 50 randomly-selected questions.
 These test questions can cover any of the following topics:

 - Managing space between vehicles

 The information you are tested on is covered in the CDL manual.
 Because regulations vary from state to state, each state has its own CDL manual.
 To obtain a copy for your state, click here.